maksar/puberty/Readme.md

         (tuple3 ( string, bool, list permissionProducer ))
 ```

-Juggling tuples (`tuple`) is only forced machinery.
-The main thing here is that we “explain” how to design a user by using the `create` function, utilizing two primitive generators: `string` and `bool`, as well as the result of a different combination – `list permissionProducer`.
-Another important peculiarity is the “explanation” of how to extract a tuple of its three components when you know the user.
-For this purpose we have the `toTuple` function, which by getting the user at input, returns the tuple with its three elements.
+Juggling with tuples (`toTuple`, `tuple3`, `uncurry3`) is a necessary boilerplate machinery.
+The main thing here is that we “explain” how to construct a user by with `create` function, utilizing two primitive generators: `string` and `bool`, as well as the nested generator – `list permissionProducer`.
+Another important peculiarity is the “explanation” of how to deconstruct a user into 3-component tuple.
+For this purpose we have the `toTuple` function, which by getting the `user` as input and returns the tuple with three elements.

 ```elm
 toTuple : User -> ( String, Bool, List Permission )